Sergio Guevara

 Sergio Augusto Guevara González (born 7 July 1973) is a Guatemalan football coach and former player.
-He is the current head coach for Primera División club Mixco.

 Club career

 Nicknamed el Chejo, Guevera has played for Aurora before joining CSD Municipal in 2003.

 International career

 Guevara made his debut for Guatemala in a March 2004 friendly match against El Salvador and has earned a total of 3 caps, scoring no goals.
 He has represented his country in 2 FIFA World Cup qualification matches.